darrenjhsu/tiny_IFD/README.md

 The filename is hardcoded for now.

 ### Prepare input files

 I have prepared this one, but in general you want to align the target PDB to template PDB, and use the center of your template receptor's ligand as your docking center.
 A separate tutorial is in development.

+For the following steps, the example output is in the `output.tar`.

 ### Process input files